Contact Us | Search

 PH 1-64 2016Q1 photo 1PH 1-64 2016Q1 photo 2

-To strengthen the quality of ARV programs in Manica and Sofala provinces, the study team promoted several meeting with the key DPS (Health Provincial Directorate) and other leaders of mother and child and HIV programs about the intervention and the lessons learned throughout the implementation of the research.
+To strengthen the quality of ARV programs in Manica and Sofala provinces, the study team conducted several meeting with the key DPS (Health Provincial Directorate) and other leaders of mother and child and HIV programs about the intervention and the lessons learned throughout the implementation of the research.
 The health centers in these provinces were receptive to the project results and have implemented the intervention for reducing loss-to follow-up among HIV exposed infants as standard practice.
+In Maputo dissemination was conducted at the MoH National Directorate of Public Health board meeting.
+By meeting with all heads of the public health departments, the team was able to transmit the results of the outcome to those who are the key policy makers and have the power to change health policy.
+The team was pleased to receive the news that the Health Ministry is starting HAART in CCR, which was one of the main recommendations to the Ministry of Health.

-The team took many opportunities to disseminate the results.
-Through a 2018 PEER Evidence to Action supplement, the team organized the first CIOB Conference on Maternal and child health.
+The team also organized the first CIOB Conference on maternal and child health.
 The conference was held in the Manica province and all institutions and NGOs operating in the area of maternal and child health were invited to submit their work.
+Additionally, every three years the Mozambique MoH (Ministry of Health) organizes a national health conference.
+The team presented the formative results in 2015 and intervention results in 2018.

-1. “HIV-exposed infant follow-up in Mozambique: Formative research findings for the design of a cluster randomized controlled trial to improve testing and ART initiation” that was published in BMC Health Services,
+Vieira, Lúcia et al. “HIV-exposed infant follow-up in Mozambique: formative research findings for the design of a cluster randomized controlled trial to improve testing and ART initiation.”
+BMC health services research vol. 20,1 226.
+18 Mar.
+2020, doi:10.1186/s12913-020-5051-8